willstepp/writings/hunger/hunger.md

 Mika blushed.

 I am happy to see you safe, my son.
-Everyone in the village now knows me as the mother of Mika, the hunter with the truest aim.
+Everyone in the village now knows me as the mother of Mika, the boy with the bow, as they say.
+The hunter with the truest aim.
 I am so proud of you.

 They walked home together and Mika told her about all the things he had done that week.

+[interaction with children of the village who treat him like a hero]

 That evening a feast was held with meat roasted on spits and potatoes boiled.
 The days of panic had passed when they found plenty of food in the neighboring valley.
 A stockpile of dried and salted meat had already been stored.